pmizio/typescript-tools.nvim/README.md

 ```

 You can pass custom configuration options that will be passed to `tsserver`
 instance.
-You can find available options in `typescript` repositorory (e.g.
+You can find available options in `typescript` repository (e.g.
 for version 5.0.4 of typescript):

 - [tsserver_file_preferences](https://github.com/microsoft/TypeScript/blob/v5.0.4/src/server/protocol.ts#L3439)